I. Statement of Policy

 d) If the complaint is against a person outside the University (non-employee, non-student), it should be directed to the dean of the college or school if the behavior is occurring in a college or school, to the Office of Equal Opportunity Programs if the behavior is occurring in the work environment outside an academic unit, or to the Office of the Vice President for Student Affairs if the complainant is a student.

 e) If conflicts or other problems exist with the dean or the Office of the Vice President for Student Affairs handling the complaint, the complaint may be filed with the University Compliance Officer in the Office of Equal Opportunity Programs.
-If conflicts exist with the University Compliance Officer, individuals may consult with the Vice President for Community Affairs.
+If conflicts exist with the University Compliance Officer, individuals may consult with the Office of the Provost.

 The officials listed directly above, or their appointed designees, will conduct a prompt and appropriate investigation, conducting whatever inquiry they deem necessary, and will arrange conferences with the complainant, the alleged offender, and any other appropriate persons.
 The investigation, subject to the confidentiality provision above, will afford the accused an opportunity to respond to the allegations.
 Those directing investigations will make a record of the case, including a record of their decision and any sanctions imposed.
 Those records are to be retained for at least four years after the individual leaves the University employment.
 The officials conducting the inquiry shall forward to the Office of Equal Opportunity Programs (i) a copy of the complaint, (ii) the decision made regarding the complaint, and (iii) any resolution achieved, including any sanctions imposed, which will be retained in that office’s confidential files.
 The complainant and the alleged offender will be notified whether the investigation results in a finding of a policy violation; however, that information should be treated by both parties as confidential and private.
 (Mandating harassment training is not to be considered a “sanction”).